Posted 01.19.2023 by Josh Krakauer

 (Yes, there are B2B manufacturers on TikTok, really.)

 Often, the devil is in the details.
-With Facebook, for instance, thinking beyond organic Facebook Page posts can unlock tons of opportunity.
-Products like Messenger, Groups, Shops, Stories, Marketplace, and Events all grew heavily in daily usage and require a strategy of their own.
+With Facebook, for instance, thinking beyond organic Facebook Page posts can unlock tons of opportunities.
+Products like Messenger, Groups, Shops, Stories, Marketplace, and Events all grew heavily in daily usage, and require a strategy of their own.

-Our rule of thumb is if a platform publicizes and promotes a new feature, it’s recommended to use it.
-In 2023, Instagram will push their creators to use Reels to boost their reach, for instance.
-Don’t be afraid to experiment!
+Our rule of thumb: If a platform publicizes and promotes a new feature, it’s recommended to use it.
+For instance, in 2020 IG started incentivizing creators to use Reels.
+By 2023, Reels were generating more than 200 billion views per day, according to Meta.

-In previous years, it was easier to organize social media channels into Facebook and not-Facebook.
-While that’s changing with the growth of usage on TikTok, Clubhouse, LinkedIn, and others, let’s start there.
+In previous years, it was easier to organize social media channels into Facebook and “Not Facebook” While that’s changing with the growth of TikTok, LinkedIn, and others, let’s start there.

 To form your channel plan, ask yourself and key members of your organization: